pfdubois/BridgeBidding/source/AdvancedNotrump.rst

 not show or deny a four-card major.

 .. index::
-   pair: convention; Four-suit Transfers
+   see: Four-suit Transfers; Four-Way Transfers

 Three-Level Replies To 1N
 -------------------------

 .. index::
-   pair:1N;advanced three-level responses
+   single: 1N; three-level responses
-   pair:1N;advanced four-way transfers
+   single: 1N; splinters
-   pair:1N;advanced splinters
+   single: splinter; over 1N

 Assuming we play 1N – 3♣ as Five-Card Stayman, game forcing, here is my recommended structure for the remaining bids at the three-level.
 These are all game forcing.
 See